 - An exercise physiologist may be able to give you insights about exercise.

 Remember, keep informed about your choices and the best way of reducing your individual risks.

-Written by Jane Barry, Midwife and Child Health Nurse.
+Written for Nourish by: Jane Barry, Midwife and Child Health Nurse.